Members Only Pages

-Clout championships are a double clout held at OL’s, usually in June, if we can find a free date.
+Clout championships are a double clout held at our ground, usually in June, if we can find a free date.
 If not we will use RLSAS members results from the CWAA Clout Champs.

-Field championships are a FITA field round held at OL’s, usually in early March, or if not we will use the RLSAS members results from the CWAA Field Championships.
+Field championships are a FITA field round held at our, usually in early March, or if not we will use the RLSAS members results from an away day at a field course or the results from the CWAA Field Championships.

 All championship rounds are for Seniors and Juniors and are for all bow styles.

 Please keep an eye on the club calendar for dates.

 Championship Results will be posted in the “Members Only” section here